-- Plan: Every programming assignment will be posted 7-14 days before the due date.
-Written assignments will be posted 6-7 days before due date. - Every assignment will include specifications and will indicate it will be graded. - Late submission penalty: 20% off for the 24 hours and a ZERO thereafter. - Detailed submission instructions included in the assignment sheets (see canvas) - Plan: Assignments will be graded within 2 weeks of submission - The two sections are separately graded classes with the same standards
+- Plan: Every programming assignment will be posted 10-14 days before the due date.
+A written assignments will be posted 6-7 days before due date. - Every assignment will include specifications and will indicate it will be graded. - Late submission penalty: 10% off per day for two days and a ZERO thereafter. - Detailed submission instructions included in the assignment sheets (see canvas) - Plan: Assignments will be graded within 2 weeks of submission - The two sections are separately graded classes with the same overall standard